PavlidisLab/gemmapy/docs/tutorial.rst

 >>> df = pd.DataFrame(manic.X)
 >>> df.columns = manic.var.index
 >>> corrs = df.corr()
->>> sns.clustermap(corrs)
+>>> plt = sns.clustermap(corrs)
 >>> plt.savefig('ded.png')

 .. image:: _static/ded.png
    :align: left
    :width: 100%

-Gene expression distributions of bipolar patients during manic phase and controls.
+Sample to sample correlations of bipolar patients during manic phase and controls.

-You can also use :py:func:`~gemmapy.GemmaPy.get_dataset_expression` to only get the expression matrix, and :py:func:`~gemmapy.GemmaPy.get_dataset_design` to get the experimental design matrix.
+You can also use :py:func:`~gemmapy.GemmaPy.get_dataset_processed_expression` to only get the expression matrix, and :py:func:`~gemmapy.GemmaPy.get_dataset_samples` to get the metadata information.
+The output of this function includes some additional details about a sample such as the original accession ID or whether or not it was determined to be an outlier but it can be simplified to match the design table included in the output of get_dataset_object by using :py:func:`~gemmapy.GemmaPy.make_design` on the output.

+>>> api.make_design(api.get_dataset_samples('GSE46416')).drop(columns="factor_values").head()
+                                                                                  disease              block
+sample_name
+Bipolar disorder patient euthymic phase, 17  bipolar disorder has_modifier euthymic phase  Batch_02_26/11/09 Bipolar disorder patient euthymic phase, 34  bipolar disorder has_modifier euthymic phase  Batch_04_02/12/09 Control, 15                                                        reference subject role  Batch_02_26/11/09 Bipolar disorder patient euthymic phase, 32  bipolar disorder has_modifier euthymic phase  Batch_04_02/12/09 Control, 8                                                         reference subject role  Batch_01_25/11/09

 Platform Annotations
 --------------------